actions/importer-labs/circle_ci/4-custom-transformers.md

 ## Custom transformers for environment variables

-You can also use custom transformers to edit the values of environment variables in converted workflows.
+You can use custom transformers to edit the values of environment variables in converted workflows.
 In this example, you will update the `COVERAGE_DIR` environment variable to be `$RUNNER_TEMP/cov` instead of `tmp/cov`.

 To do this, add the following code to the `transformers.rb` file.